spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/card/README.md

 # card (molecule)

-Used for a short display of a product card (article, post), which may contain a title, an image, a description, and a button.
+Represents a quick view of a product card (article, post), which may contain a title, an image, a description, and a button.

 ## Code sample